probot/probot/docs/pagination.md

 # Pagination

 Many GitHub API endpoints are paginated.
-The `github.paginate` method can be used to get each page of the results.
+The [`octokit.paginate` method](https://github.com/octokit/plugin-paginate-rest.js) can be used to get each page of the results.

 ```js
 module.exports = ({ app }) => {